strimzi/proposals/066-topic-replication-factor-change.md

 When Cruise Control is restarted, all active tasks are lost, as there is no persistent memory.
 The Topic Operator detects this event when the ongoing replicas changes check returns no tasks for a known `userTaskId`.
-All pending and ongoing replicas changes are still stored in KafkaTopic status, and can be recovered as soon as Cruise Control becomes Ready.
+All pending and ongoing replicas changes are still stored in KafkaTopic status, and new tasks can be created as soon as Cruise Control becomes Ready.

 ## Affected/not affected projects